Realisation-Level Privacy Filtering: Privacy Filtering

 \subsection{Realisation-Level Privacy Accounting}

 Mechanism-level privacy accounting relies on worst case parameters for each mechanism, regardless of realised outputs.
-As a result, these filters may halt in executions where the realised leakage is significantly less than the budget.
-Therefore, we propose another paradigm for a privacy filter design based on \emph{realisation-level} privacy accounting.
-Here, the idea is to track the accumulated privacy loss of the full transcript $(r^i,y^{i})$ at the $i$th step.
+As a result, these filters may halt in executions where the realised privacy loss is significantly less than the budget.
+Therefore, like \cite{Pan}, we present another paradigm for a privacy filter design based on \emph{realisation-level} privacy accounting.
+In our work, the idea is to track the accumulated privacy loss of the full transcript $(r^i,y^{i})$ at the $i$th step.
 The privacy loss incurred in releasing the output $y_i$ at $i$th step given the partial transcript $(r^i,y^{i-1})$ is

 The cumulative privacy loss at step $i$ corresponding to the full transcript $(r^i,y^i)$ is given by $l^{(i)}(x,x') \defeq l_1(x,x') + \dots + l_i(x,x')$.
 The associated random variables are denoted by $L_i(x,x')$ and $L^{(i)}(x,x')$.
 For brevity, we will sometimes drop the explicit dependency on $x \sim x'$, so $L_i \defeq L_i(x,x')$.
-We refer to these quantities as leakage.
-A filter tracking the leakage this way has the potential to be less conservative by adapting to favourable outcomes, thereby allowing more data releases without compromising privacy.
+We refer to these quantities as privacy loss.
+A filter tracking the privacy loss this way has the potential to be less conservative by adapting to favourable outcomes, thereby allowing more data releases without compromising privacy.
 This intuition is formalised by our proposed privacy filter in Sec.~\ref{sec:algo} and the rest of the paper.

-Before presenting ours, we consider design aspects of a general realisation-level privacy filter.
-Upon stopping, the full-transcript leakage to an adversary is given by the random variable,
+Before presenting any realisation-level privacy filters, we consider general aspects of their design.
+Upon stopping, the full-transcript privacy loss to an adversary is given by the random variable,

 where $T$ is the stopping time of the algorithm, and $(\RT, \YT)$ is the full transcript the adversary has.
 By noting that $R_i$ cannot depend on $X$ given $(R^{i-1}, Y^{i-1})$, we can write